Durango Field Office – Wildfire Mitigation & Education

 CSFS assists affected landowners with wildfire rehabilitation plans following wildfire events.
 These plans outline structural erosion control measures and suggest needed re-vegetation to assist the land healing process.
 CSFS also can help conduct a salvage sale of any fire-damaged timber.
 Many rehabilitation plans are implemented with cost-share assistance.

 Colorado Wildland Fire & Incident Academy

-The Colorado wildland fire academy has become the place for Colorado (now national and international) wildfire agencies to receive nationally-qualifying wildfire training.
+The Colorado Wildland Fire & Incident Management Academy has become the place for Colorado (now national and international) wildfire agencies to receive nationally qualifying wildfire training.